twip/flask_twip/README.md

-twip-python
+Flask-Twip
 ===========

-twitter API proxy in Python
+A twitter API proxy extension for Flask microframework.